 Small effective population size was ranked as a substantial threat (high scope and severity) in southern populations due to the apparent absence, or extremely low abundance, of ammocoetes in all southern HUCs.
-Absence of ammocoete pheromones reduces or eliminates attraction of migrating adult Pacific Lampreys into the drainage (see Chap.
-2 Biology), hindering reestablishment of the population.
+Absence of ammocoete pheromones may reduce attraction of migrating adult Pacific Lampreys into the drainage, hindering reestablishment of the population.
 Extremely low adult numbers reduce the probability of encounter with potential mates if an adult does enter the drainage.

-South Coast RMU - Implementation Plan
+Implementation Plan - South Coast RMU